flutter/devtools/docs/memory.md

 ### Liveness of the Memory Overview Chart
 - Pause - Pause the memory overview chart to allow inspecting the currently plotted data.
 Incoming memory data is still received; notice the Range Selector continues to grow to the right.
-- Resume - The memroy overview chart is live and displaying the current time and the latest memory data received.
+- Resume - The memory overview chart is live and displaying the current time and the latest memory data received.

 ### Managing the Objects and Statistics in the Heap
 - Snapshot - Returns the list of active classes in the heap.
 The Accumulator column displays the number of allocated objects since the previous "Reset".